2025/26 Board Members

 Membership & Dues

-1. Membership shall be a maximum of 130 couples as determined by each Board.
-Should any Board decide to decrease the membership, it shall be done only by normal attrition.
+Membership shall be a maximum of 130 couples as determined by each Board.

-4. Membership may be obtained by making application to the Membership Chairperson.
+Membership is by making application to the Membership Chairperson.
+Membership must be approved to become a member.

-6. The Board may accept applications after the season has started.
-New couples who join the Club after the first dinner dance will pay a prorated amount for the remaining season.
+The Board may accept applications after the season has started.
+New couples who join the Club after the first dinner dance will pay on a guest fee basis.

-7. Annual dues are established by the Board based on membership, the cost of meals, music, decorations and general Club expenses.
+Annual dues are established by the Board based on membership, the cost of meals, music, decorations and general Club expenses.
+Club

 ARTICLE VI

-1. The Club shall be administered by elected Board Members.
-The Board shall consist of the President, Vice-President, Secretary, Treasurer, Membership, Music, Food and Decoration chairs.
-The Board may also include two Members At Large.
+The Club shall be administered by elected Board of Directors.
+The Board shall consist of the President, Vice-President, Secretary, Treasurer, Membership, Music, Food, Decoration chairs, and two Members At Large.
+The Board may consist of additional positions that are not Board of Directors members.

 ARTICLE VII